-A lens is a curved shape you can see through.
-A magnifying lens is a convex lens that makes close objects appear larger.
-Both sides of the lens curve outward, and it is thicker in the middle than on the edges.
+A magnifying lens has a convex lens that makes close objects appear larger.
+Both sides of the lens curve outward so that the lens is thicker in the middle than on the edges.
 It is also called a hand lens.
 When a magnifying lens is placed directly on top of an object, the object appears the same and does not look any larger.
 If you raise the lens, the object appears larger, or magnified.
 If you raise the lens too close to your eyes, the object will become blurry.
 Both marbles and drops of water can act like lenses; they can magnify objects because they are clear and have a curved surface that is thicker in the middle than on the edges.

-When looking at objects through a magnifying lens, the objects look larger.
+When looking at objects through a magnifying lens, objects look larger.
 You can discover and examine small details that you might not otherwise be able to see.
-For example, when you look at a newspaper with a magnifying lens you will learn that the black parts of pictures in the newspaper are not solid black; instead they are made of tiny black and white dots.
+For example, look at a newspaper with a magnifying lens and you will learn that the black parts of pictures in the newspaper are not solid black; instead they are made of tiny black and white dots.